Guide to Male Fertility

 Medications for ulcers may also decrease your ability to conceive.

 Hydration is critical to the normal function of all body processes.
 Sperm is carried by a liquid called seminal fluid.
 When someone is dehydrated, the liquid will be too thick, which decreases sperm motility.
-Aim to drink at least 2-3L of filtered water or herbal tea daily.
+Aim to drink at least 1/2 your body weight in oz of filtered water daily.

 A balanced diet is important to ensure the body has all the nutrients needed to make healthy and adequate sperm.
 The best way to achieve this is by eating a varied, colorful, whole foods diet.
 Consider taking a men’s multivitamin for extra support, especially if your lifestyle hasn’t been health supportive.